Siege of Suncheon: Siege

-The allied army attacked on 19 October 1598.
-Initially they attempted to negotiate peace with Konishi Yukinaga in a ruse to lure him into the open where he could be killed, but it failed when their cannons fired too early and the Japanese forces returned to the fortress.
+The two forces prepared for an attack at dawn.
+The naval craft advanced and fought the enemy until noon, causing numerous casualties.
+The Japanese sallied out, inflicting 800 casualties on the Ming, but failed to break the siege.
+Initially, they attempted to negotiate peace with Konishi Yukinaga in a ruse to lure him into the open, where he could be killed.
+Still, it failed when their cannons fired too early, and the Japanese forces returned to the fortress.
 Konishi tried to delay the attack by sending Liu a female companion the next day, but the allied forces attacked anyway.
 The allies proceeded to bombard them for three days.

-The allied forces made a frontal assault that failed and the Japanese sallied out, inflicting 800 casualties on the Ming, but failed to break the siege.
+While the navies bombarded Suncheon from the sea, the Chinese soldiers attempted to breach the land walls with siege towers and cloud ladders.
+However, they faced fierce resistance and were met with accurate arquebus fire.
+The lack of an alternative plan became evident as the siege engines became useless, and the Chinese had to pull back.

 Chen Lin and Yi Sunsin attempted to land but were driven back by Japanese gunfire.
 They gave up on 21 October.

-Eventually the land and naval forces conducted a joint attack on 31 October.
-Unfortunately the land assault failed to move past the first screen of defenses.
+The land and naval forces eventually conducted a joint attack on 31 October.
+Unfortunately, the land assault failed to move past the first screen of defenses.
 After three attempts the attack was called off.

-On 1 November the allied fleet bombarded the fortress, but a number of ships got stuck in the shallows and were attacked.
-They lost 39 ships.

-I Sunsin continued his naval assault the next day but nothing came of it.
+Frustrated by the failed land attack, General Liu Ting suggested a night assault on Suncheon from the sea.
+Admiral Chen Lin, determined to succeed, received reluctant support from Admiral Yi.
+On 1 November, the Allied fleet bombarded the fortress.
+The assault, timed to coincide with the incoming tide just after midnight, resulted in a close-range bombardment that knocked out a considerable section of the Japanese fortifications.
+However, 30 - 39 Chinese ships ran aground as the tide turned, leading the Japanese to believe it was an attempted amphibious landing.
+This confusion allowed the Japanese to capture five Chinese ships, and only when Admiral Yi's ships came to the rescue were they driven off.

+Admiral Yi prepared for his attack, but a strong westerly wind prevented approach for the next two days.
+General Liu Ting, possibly informed of a simultaneous disaster at Sacheon, retreated north, leading to the evacuation of Suncheon.
 The siege was lifted on 2 November.